-At SPS Commerce, our internal operators improved visibility into automated processes which extracts, transforms and loads customer data into our products.
-The tool needed to provide a high-level view which quickly gives a sense of the overall status of the load, but also provide in-depth detail and powerful troubleshooting tools to more efficiently serve our customers.
+At SPS Commerce, the operations team needed improved visibility into automated processes which extracts, transforms and loads customer data into our products.
+The tool needed to provide a high-level view which quickly gives a sense of the overall status of the load, but also provide in-depth detail and powerful troubleshooting tools to enable the team to more efficiently serve their customers.

 Before beginning design work, I had much to learn in order to accurately represent the processes in the interface.
-This involved a lot of research and chats with engineers.
-What I discovered was, although there are countless edge cases to cover the custom processes for certain retailers' data, it could be represented in a single standardized view.
+This involved a lot of discussion with engineers to map out the loading processes.
+What I discovered was, although there were countless edge cases to cover the custom processes for certain retailers' data, it could be represented in a single standardized view.

 The Analytics Monitor